absorensen/numbers_go_brrrr/m1_memory_hierarchies/s4_intro_to_gpus.md

 [GPU Memory Hierarchy][1], [GPU Programming][2], [Hopper Architecture In-Depth][3] and
 [GPU architecture and CUDA Programming][4].
 The last entry is highly recommended.

-To learn more about [optimzing shaders with shared memory][7].
-A slightly more detailed explanation of [asynchronous memory transfers][5] for GPUs.
-If you want to learn more about wgpu, this is the most used tutorial is [Learn Wgpu][6].
+You can read more about [optimzing shaders with shared memory][7] and [optimizing a matmul kernel][8].
+A slightly more detailed explanation of
+[asynchronous memory transfers][5] for GPUs.
+If you want to learn more about wgpu, the most used tutorial is [Learn Wgpu][6].
 One of the most popular books about GPGPU programming can be found [here][9].